bdmendes/camel/README.md

 ## Acknowledgments

 - [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page): for the great explanations on the state of the art.
+- [Neural Networks for Chess](https://github.com/asdfjkl/neural_network_chess): for the great explanations on Deep Learning and NNUEs.
 - [CCRL](https://computerchess.org.uk/ccrl/404/): for kindly including the engine in their competitions.
 - [Lichess](https://lichess.org/): for the friendly bot API.
 - [Fast-Chess](https://github.com/Disservin/fast-chess): for a lightweight, dependency-free way to set up engine matches.